miércoles, 29 de junio de 2011

 Trichet Says Risk Signals Are Flashing Red as Debt Crisis Threatens Banks - Bloomberg

-European Central Bank President Jean-Claude Trichet said risk signals for financial stability in the euro area are flashing “red” as the debt crisis threatens to infect banks. ...
+Trichet Says Risk Signals Are Flashing Red as Debt Crisis Threatens Banks Bloomberg European Central Bank President Jean-Claude Trichet said risk signals for financial stability in the euro area are flashing âredâ as the debt crisis threatens to infect banks. ...
+European risk monitor warns governments must be ready to make banks strengthen ...
+ESRB says debt contagion key risk to stability BOE King: Biggest Risk To Financial Stability 'Pretty Obvious' |

 lunes, 20 de junio de 2011